Inference for Two-stage Experiments under Covariate-Adaptive Randomization: Covariate Adjustment

 and

 Moreover, where

 As a consequence, $V_2^*(1) \le V_2(1)$, with equality if and only if $\kappa^2 = 0$. \end{theorem}

 \begin{remark} The specific motivation for using the OLS estimator \(\hat\beta_2^P\) stems from its ability to improve efficiency.
-Initially proposed in \cite{bai2023} for individual-level experiments, this estimator has been demonstrated to be optimal among all finite-dimensional linear adjustments.
-In \cite{mp-cluster}, this estimator is adapted to cluster randomized trials, closely aligning with \(\hat\theta_2^{P, adj}\).
-Remark 3.5 of \cite{mp-cluster} thoroughly explains the technical differences in linear adjustment between individual- and cluster-level experiments. \end{remark}
+For matched pairs experiments, this style of covariate adjustment was proposed as early as Section 10.6 of \cite{imbensrubin2015}.
+Under equal allocation (\(\pi_1 = 1/2\)), its optimality was shown independently by \cite{bai2023} and \cite{cytrynbaum2023covariate}.
+The generalization to unequal treatment probabilities (\(\pi_1 \neq 1/2\)) considered here was first proposed and analyzed in Section 3.4.3 of \cite{cytrynbaum2023covariate}, where their ``Group OLS'' estimator coincides with our estimator in the special case of individual-level experiments (\(N_g = 1\)) and full treatment saturation (\(\pi_2 = 1\)).
+In \cite{mp-cluster}, this estimator is adapted to cluster randomized trials, resulting in an estimator closely aligned with \(\hat\theta_2^{P, adj}\).
+Remark 3.5 of \cite{mp-cluster} discusses the technical distinctions in covariate adjustment between individual- and cluster-level experiments. \end{remark}

 For variance estimation, I employ the same methodology as \(\hat{V}_2(z)\) but with a modification: \(\tilde{Y}_g^z\) is replaced by \(\mathring{Y}_g^z = \tilde{Y}_g^z - \frac{(\psi_g - \bar{\psi}_G)' \hat\beta_2^P}{ \frac{1}{G}\sum_{1 \leq g \leq G} N_g }\).
 The consistency of this variance estimator follows from combining the arguments used to establish Theorem \ref{thm:variance-estimator-mt} and those used to establish Theorem 3.2 in \cite{bai2023}.